adamscott/godot-website/collections/_release_4_5/entry-systems-input-sdl3-gamepad-input-driver.md

 text: |
   Gamepads are nowadays a given in modern PC gaming.
 Users expect their plugged one to just work.
 Not only that, but in order to deliver unique experiences, some gamepads are introducing new features.

-  Over time, issues accumulated in our gamepad driver implementation and missing features began to creep up.
+  Over time, issues accumulated in our gamepad driver implementation and missing features began to crop up.
 We were facing an ever-growing mountain.

-  That's we turned our heads to the SDL project.
+  That’s why we turned our heads to the SDL project.
 SDL is a well established and mature cross-platform library that handles audio, keyboard, mouse, joystick, and graphics.
-We determined that it's now a net positive to defer the responsibility for gamepad handling to it.
+We determined that it’s now a net positive to defer the responsibility for gamepad handling to it.

-  While this change doesn't by itself bring new features, expect bugfixes and new features to come a little bit faster from now on.
+  While this change doesn’t by itself bring new features, expect bugfixes and new features to come a little bit faster from now on.
 contributors:
   - name: Nintorch
     github: Nintorch